 We were picked up at the bus stop and taken to the house that we’d be staying in.
 We turned out to be luckier than we thought, not only did we have a place to stay but our hosts were lovely and treated us like part of the family.
-We chatted over tea and biscuits before going out for dinner at the golf club, before heading over to a coffee shop for dessert.
+We chatted over tea and biscuits before going out for dinner at a nearby golf club, and then heading over to a coffee shop for dessert.

-After more McDonald’s – shamefully uncultural I know but in my defence, it is slightly different in every country – we were told about a night market by a woman in the Information Centre.
+After more McDonald’s – shamefully not cultural I know, but in my defence, it is slightly different in every country – we were told about a night market by a woman at the Information Centre.
 Unsurprisingly, we got lost, despite being told by people that we were headed in the right direction.
-We soon realised our mistake as we ended up on what felt like the outskirts of the city.
-People were yelling at us, the two obviously lost tourists, from windows and bikes and, finally, realising our error, we traipsed back to find our friends.
+We eventually ended up on what felt like the outskirts of the city.
+People were yelling at us, the two obviously lost tourists, from windows and bikes and, finally, realising our error, we traipsed back to meet up with our friends.

-After watching my bargaining-whizz friend work, I attempted to try my haggling skills for some new sunglasses that I was in need of but, apparently, I did it wrong.
-The market seller got his wife over to bargain with me instead and she was slightly insulted by my offer and shouted at me as I ran away from the stall.
-It was my belief that they started high and you started low and then you met in the middle.
-Apparently not.
-I’ve been scared to try ever since.
+After watching my friend impressively exercise her bargaining skills, I attempted to try my haggling for myself when I spotted a pair of sunglasses that I fancied but, apparently, I did it wrong.
+For some reason, the market seller got his wife over to bargain with me and she was slightly insulted by my offer and shouted at me as I ran away from the stall.
+It was my belief that they started too high and you started too low and then you met in the middle.
+Apparently I started below too low.
+I’ve been scared to try haggling ever since.

 - Malaysia Part Two: a journey to Penang

 - Malaysia Part Three: towers and fairy lights in KL

 - Malaysia Part Four: The Wedding Crashers